AdityaK9822/Cryptographic-Hash-Cracker/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🔍 **Mode 1: Wordlist Attack**
-	1. Enter the hash you want to crack
+	1. Enter the hash you want to crack:
-	2. Press Enter to use the default wordlist:
+	2. Press Enter to use the default wordlist

 long_wordlist.txt